The Seventy Weeks of Daniel Chapter Nine

-So, his prayer was directed at the entire situation surrounding the event of the Messiah presenting Himself in Jerusalem.
-From reading the prayer and how intense Daniel was praying to God even in the translation you can feel him tremble.
+So, his prayer directed at the entire situation surrounding the event of the Messiah presenting Himself in Jerusalem.
+From reading the prayer and how intense Daniel was praying to God even in the English translation, you can feel him tremble.

-But he gets interrupted; this being known as the interrupted prayer of the entire Old Testament.
-It is Gabriel who interrupts Daniel in his intense prayer and gives to him the four-verse prophecy that has no equal in the complete Scripture.
+But, he gets interrupted, this known as the Interrupted Prayer of the entire Old Testament.
+It is Gabriel who interrupts Daniel in his intense prayer and delivers to him the four-verse prophecy that has no equal in the complete Scripture.
 Daniel 9.24-27

 To finish the transgression,